-Since the older LT1 Hoopties and the newer silver LT2 Hoopties do not come with welded braze-ons for installing bottle cages, having alternative ways to easily install cages can really improve the riding experience for you and your kiddos.
-(Please note if you have a black LT2 Hooptie, your Hooptie does include water bottle mounts).
+Since the older Hoopties do not come with welded braze-ons for installing bottle cages, having alternative ways to easily install cages can really improve the riding experience for you and your kiddos.
+(Please note if you have newer Hooptie made prior to 2019 with rails that secure with bolts, your Hooptie does include brazed on water bottle mounts).
 This article will go over the following options:

 - Water bottle cage with built in clamp-on mount